Geocaching: Reception

 The reception from authorities and the general public outside geocache participants has been mixed.

 Cachers have been approached by police and questioned when they were seen as acting suspiciously.
 Other times, investigation of a cache location after suspicious activity was reported has resulted in police and bomb squad discovery of the geocache, such as the evacuation of a busy street in Wetherby, Yorkshire, England in 2011, and a street in Alvaston, Derby in 2020.

 Schools have been evacuated when a cache has been seen by teachers or police, such as the case of Fairview High School in Boulder, Colorado in 2009.
 A number of caches have been destroyed by bomb squads.
 Diverse locations, from rural cemeteries to Disneyland, have been locked down as a result of such scares.

 The placement of geocaches has occasional critics among some government personnel and the public at large, who consider it littering.
 Some geocachers act to mitigate this perception by picking up litter while they search for geocaches, a practice referred to in the community as "Cache In Trash Out".
 Events and caches are often organized revolving around this practice, with many areas seeing significant cleanup that would otherwise not take place, or would instead require federal, state, or local funds to accomplish.
 Geocachers are also encouraged to clean up after themselves by retrieving old containers once a cache has been removed from play.

 Geocaching is legal in most countries and is usually positively received when explained to law enforcement officials.
 However, certain types of placements can be problematic.
 Although generally disallowed, hiders could place caches on private property without adequate permission (intentionally or otherwise), which encourages cache finders to trespass.
-Historic buildings and structures have also been damaged by geocachers, who have wrongly believed the geocache to be placed within, or on the roof of, the buildings.
+Historic buildings and structures have also been damaged by geocachers, who have wrongly believed the geocache can be/has been placed within, or on the roof of, the buildings.

 Caches might also be hidden in places where the act of searching can make a finder look suspicious (e.g., near schools, children's playgrounds, banks, courthouses, or in residential neighborhoods), or where the container placement could be mistaken for a drug stash or a bomb (especially in urban settings, under bridges, near banks, courthouses, or embassies).
-As a result, geocachers are strongly advised to label their geocaches where possible, so that they are not mistaken for a harmful object if discovered by non-geocachers.
+As a result, geocachers are strongly advised to label their geocaches when possible, so that they are not mistaken for a harmful object if discovered by non-geocachers.

 As well as concerns about littering and bomb threats, some geocachers have hidden their caches in inappropriate locations, such as electrical boxes, which may encourage risky behavior, especially by children.
 Hides in these areas are discouraged, and cache listing websites enforce guidelines that disallow certain types of placements.
 However, as cache reviewers typically cannot see exactly where and how every cache is hidden, problematic hides can slip through.
 Ultimately it is also up to cache finders to use discretion when attempting to search for a cache, and report any problems.